-Second, you will offer your commission of 3% but make it clear that if she doesn’t give you a dream offer, you will be taking it out of her commission.
+Second, you will offer your commission of 3% but make it understand that if she doesn’t give you a dream offer, you will be negotiating it out of her commission.

-You might be worried that she will walk away, but remember, agents don’t get paid until they sell something and if she really does have a buyer, I promise you she is already tired of showing homes to that buyer.
+You might be worried that she will walk away, but remember, agents don’t get paid until they sell something.
+If she really does have a buyer, I promise you she is already tired of showing homes to that buyer.
 Also…

-Agents would never knowingly risk having a buyer go around them and buy a FSBO without them.
+Agents would never knowingly risk a buyer going around them to buy a FSBO without them.

 But…leave out that “White Album” thing.
 Oh, what the hell—leave it in there.
-If you’re following me, you probably ARE a little nuts so why not be upfront about it!
+If you’re hanging around me, you probably ARE a little nuts, so why not be upfront about it?

-Best of luck and keep the questions coming!
+Best of luck, and keep the questions coming!
 Hit me up HERE with your thoughts and comments.
 I read and respond to every email…eventually.